ElinaBoman/rootme/README.md

 - In the stripe Dashboard, locate your API keys.
 - Add your STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY to your env.py file and Config Vars in Heroku.
 - Set up Webooks Stripe Dashboard, developers, Webhooks, Add EndPoint.
 Add 'herokuapp url/checkout/wh' to Endpoint.
-- Choose Retrive all events and Add Endpoint
+- Choose Retrieve all events and Add Endpoint
 - Add the new key STRIPE_WH_SECRET in your env.py file and Heroku Config Vars
 - All set!

 ## Developers
 ### Making a clone
-Follow theese steps to create local clone on GitHub
+Follow these steps to create local clone on GitHub
 - Log in to GitHub account
-- The Rootme repositry can be found [here! ](https://github.com/ElinaBoman/rootme)
+- The Rootme repository can be found [here! ](https://github.com/ElinaBoman/rootme)
-- In the repositry file section, navigate to the "Code" button.
+- In the repository file section, navigate to the "Code" button.
 - Choose how you would like to clone the project and copy the URL to your clipboard
 - Open your Git Bash terminal
 - Switch the current working directory to the location you would like the cloned directory to be made.